Israel Railways: Organizational structure

+The company is headed by a chief executive officer.
+It has two subsidiaries: a real estate development company, and a freight rail company.
+The main organization has five operational departments: freight, infrastructure, rolling stock, passengers and development.

 In 2017, Israel Railways founded a Tunnels Unit that is responsible for the daily operation of railway tunnels, including lighting, air circulation, etc. and managing emergencies.

 Performance

-The passenger number history is as follows:
+The passenger number history (in millions) is as follows: